Criteria

 Design

-Aesthetics, function, usability, packaging and honest communication.
+Aesthetic quality, usability, functionality, packaging logic and responsible communication.

 Innovation